Today is the anniversary of one of the most devastating days in American History.

 All the families who said goodbye to their loved ones that morning, not realizing it would be their last chance to hug them, to kiss them, and to see their smiles.

 The sadness was overwhelming and I spent a long time fearful of what was going to happen next.

 That selfish group of men took away our nation’s sense of security.

-It was all a part of their plan and in their eyes, they were taking over.
+It was all a part of their plan and in their eyes–

-A sense of UNITY in our healing hearts.
+a sense of UNITY to our healing hearts,

-And a feeling of HOPE in our clouded minds.
+and a feeling of HOPE to our clouded minds.

 Americans came together stronger than I had ever witnessed.